 The NIECR can only be accessed over the HSC secure network and patient data can be accessed only by the HSC staff who need to see it to support your care.

-The NIECR will mean:
+The NIECR allows:

 - if you have a long term condition such as diabetes, this information will be available in the NIECR so that the different people looking after you will be able to see it and update your record within NIECR - so the latest information is available to health and social care professionals involved in your care

-- the Emergency Care Summary is already in use for urgent care and includes details of your drugs and allergies from your GP - this will now be in the NIECR and available to staff involved in your care, such as outpatient clinics
+- the Emergency Care Summary is already in use for urgent care and includes details of your medicine and allergies from your GP - this will now be in the NIECR and available to staff involved in your care, such as outpatient clinics

 - letters about you sent to your GP from hospital will be included in the NIECR - this will help inform staff looking after you about your care